hiptest/api-dashboard-tutorial/hiptest-api-dashboard-tutorial.md

 Before anything else we will need to authenticate and to generate credentials to be able to use the API.
 However it is not available to free, non open-source subscription.
-If you would like to test it but only benefit from a free pack you can eventually create a new account to benefit of a 30 days trial period.
+If you are in a free plan and do not have access to the APIs, feel free to contact Hiptest support by email and we will provide a solution for this issue.

 #### Generate credentials using Hiptest UI